-- 65.1 The PSC must: - a) advise the Council on all policy and procedural matters relating to the setting and maintenance of the professional standards to be applicable to members of the Institute; - b) act on policy as set by the Council in accordance with the byelaws; - c) define standards for student entry, examinations (including schemes for accreditation or exemption) and other forms of formal assessment, the standards required in marking examination scripts and other forms of assessment and qualification for membership; - d) ensure that all assessed routes to professional qualification and any related syllabuses are regularly reviewed for acceptability; - e) undertake or otherwise arrange the continuing audit of the professional standards as applied in the Divisions or other jurisdictions and report to the Council on the findings of such audits; - f) ensure that collaborative agreements operate in accordance with the professional standards; - g) make recommendations for new approaches or measures or changes to the professional standards which appear necessary for the achievement of the objectives of the Institute; - review its own performance, constitution and terms of reference and access to appropriate resources at least once every two years to ensure effective operation and recommend to the Council any changes it considers necessary; and has such other powers, authorities and responsibilities or duties as the Council is to determine from time to time.
+66.1 The PSC must:

+- a) advise the Council on all policy and procedural matters relating to the setting and maintenance of the professional standards to be applicable to members of the Institute; - b) act on policy as set by the Council in accordance with the byelaws; - c) define qualification standards for membership, including but not limited to, admission, assessment and exit standards for Divisions' qualifying schemes as well as other schemes for accreditation or exemption; - d) ensure that all assessed routes to professional qualification and any related curricula and syllabuses are regularly reviewed for acceptability; - e) undertake or otherwise arrange the continuing audit of the professional standards as applied in the Divisions or other jurisdictions and report to the Council on the findings of such audits; - f) ensure that collaborative agreements operate in accordance with the professional standards; - g) make recommendations for new approaches or measures or changes to the professional standards which appear necessary for the achievement of the objectives of the Institute; - h) review its own performance, constitution and terms of reference and access to appropriate resources at least once every two years to ensure effective operation and recommend to the Council any changes it considers necessary; and has such other powers, authorities and responsibilities or duties as the Council is to determine from time to time.

-66 Design and development of qualifications
+67 Design and development of qualifications

-- 66.1 The PSC must consider and assess any proposals made by a Division regarding the design or development of examinations leading to a qualification of the Institute. - 66.2 No such proposals or changes to them can be implemented without the prior written approval of the Council.
+- 67.1 The PSC must consider and assess any proposals made by a Division regarding the design or development of qualifying requirements leading to a qualification of the Institute. - 67.2 No such proposals or changes to them can be implemented without the prior written approval of the Council.

-67 Provision of qualifications
+68 Provision of qualifications

-- 67.1 The PSC must keep under review the ability of each Division to continue to provide qualifications. - 67.2 If, in the case of any Division, the PSC is not satisfied that it has the resources and capacity to continue to provide qualifications, the PSC can recommend to the Council that the right of the Division to qualify Chartered Secretaries and/ or Chartered Governance Professionals (as the case may be) should be suspended or removed until such time as remedial actions have been put in place and assessed as robust.
+- 68.1 The PSC must keep under review the ability of each Division to continue to provide qualifications. - 68.2 If, in the case of any Division, the PSC is not satisfied that it has the resources and capacity to continue to provide qualifications, the PSC can recommend to the Council that the right of the Division to qualify Chartered Secretaries and/ or Chartered Governance Professionals (as the case may be) should be suspended or removed until such time as remedial actions have been put in place and assessed as robust.